Everything you need to know about Yorkshire Terriers

 The first therapy dog in the world was a Yorkshire Terrier called Smoky.

-Smoky had also been a soldier’s companion during the Second World War.
+Smoky had been a soldier’s companion during the Second World War.
 She survived 12 combat missions and 150 air raids.
-Smoky was credited with helping to build an airbase!
+Smoky was even credited with helping to build an airbase!

 Yorkshire Terriers are small dogs, rarely taller than a foot high.
 They have V-shaped ears that stand upright, and round, dark eyes and noses that give them a teddy bear appearance.
 A Yorkie’s fur is naturally long and silky, a bit like human hair.
 They’re almost always red or brown, with black or grey markings on their backs called a saddle.